ibm-cloud-docs/billing-usage/manage_billing.md

 1. Click **Add card**.
 2. Enter the card information, and click **Save**.
 Updates to your card details are reflected immediately.

-You can have only one credit card on file.
-When you add a new card, your existing card is removed from the account.
+You can’t enter a PO Box as the billing address.
-{: note}
+{: important}

 Complete the following steps to edit your active card: